Shelex/cypress-allure-plugin/README.md

 # cypress-allure-plugin

-Plugin for integrating mocha-allure2 reporter in Cypress with support of Allure API.
+Plugin for integrating allure reporter in Cypress with support of Allure API.
-I would call current stage "beta" as still some polishing required.

 ## Installation